 People who are Lesbian, Gay, Bi or Trans are being invited to find out about adopting a child through One Adoption.

-The One Adoption regional agencies have joined forces to remind everyone that being Lesbian, Gay, Bi or Trans is not a barrier to adopting a child.
+The three One Adoption regional agencies have joined forces to highlight that being Lesbian, Gay, Bi or Trans is not a barrier to adopting a child.

-One Adoption welcomes applications from members of the LGBT+ community and has already helped many same-sex couples or single LGBT people to adopt children and create happy, loving families.
+One Adoption welcomes applications from members of the LGBTQ+ community and has already helped many same-sex couples or single LGBTQ+ people to adopt children and create happy, loving families.

-Howard Lovelady, Head of Agency, One Adoption North and Humber said:
+Howard Lovelady, head of agency at One Adoption North and Humber said:

 “All people who adopt are unique and valued.
 We welcome applications from people of any sexuality, race or religion – you don’t have to be married or have a partner either, we have lots of excellent single adopters.
 What matters is that you can offer a safe, permanent and caring home to a child who may have faced a challenging start in life."

-People who are interested in adoption and want to find out more should attend one of our virtual information events, or one to one session (South Yorkshire only).
-The find out more, visit the information events page.
+People who are interested in adoption and want to find out more should attend one of our virtual information events.
+To book a place visit the information events page.